fspoettel/blaupause/README.md

 #### `gulp scripts:build`

 Transpiles and bundles `js`-files in `./src/scripts/*.js` via Webpack and Babel.
 Can be configured in the gulp config.

-> It is possible to specify `externals` here (see `jQuery` recipe for an example).
-You can further customize the Webpack config by editing  `./internals/gulp/tasks/scripts.js`.

 #### `gulp scripts:clean`